First Corinthians 6:12–20 . . .

 Of Drives and Appetites

-Paul's teaching in today's text is an abbreviated version of what he has taught in Romans 6.
+Paul’s teaching in today’s passage is an abbreviated version of what he already taught in Romans 6.
 The structure of the text may be viewed from at least two vantage points.

-1) In 12–14 (see below), Paul focuses on a statement of the Corinthians' doctrinal basis for their immorality.
+1) In vv.
+12–14 (shown at the bottom of this page), Paul focuses on a statement about the Corinthians’ doctrinal basis for their immorality.
 This is either a false or distorted premise held by the Corinthians, which Paul proceeds to correct.
-Verses 15–20 deal with the problem of immorality from the perspective of the ignorance of the Corinthians — what they don't know (or choose to forget).
-Thus, three times in these verses we find, "Did you not know…?"
+Verses 15–20 deal with the problem of immorality from the perspective of the ignorance of the Corinthians — what they don’t know (or choose to forget).
+Thus, three times in these verses we find, “Did you not know…?”
 Paul turns their attention to what they should know and its implications for sexual morality.

-2) There's a second way of understanding the structure of our text.
-Verses 12–20 give the biblical basis for sexual morality; specifically why sexual immorality is wrong for the believer: it's an obstacle to one's spiritual growth.
-Verses 13–20 demonstrate that immorality is an offense against the Triune God:
+2) There’s a second way of understanding the structure of our text.
+Verses 12–20 give the biblical basis for sexual morality; specifically why sexual immorality is wrong for the believer: It’s an obstacle to one’s spiritual growth.
+Verses 13–20 demonstrate that immorality is an offense against the Triune God, as follows:

 Therefore, the apostle Paul uses another approach in helping us overcome sexual immorality.
 He uses a positive affirmation: “Your body is God’s body.”
 In today’s text, Paul provides two ways that we can honor God with our bodies.

 1) Refuse to be mastered by your body (6:12).
-In this opening verse, Paul shares a principle that governs this entire passage.
-He argues that he and the Corinthians have certain freedoms in Christ, but these are to be used for our good and God's glory.
-God wants to be glorified in your body and He wants the best for you, so He urges you to refuse to be mastered by your body, for your body is God's body.
+In this opening verse, Paul shares a principle that governs the entire passage.
+He argues that although he and the Corinthians have certain freedoms in Christ, these are to be used for your good and God’s glory.
+God wants to be glorified in your body; he wants the best for you, so he urges you to refuse to be mastered by your body, since your body is God’s body.

 2) Refuse to dishonor God with your body (6:13–20).
-In these eight verses, Paul argues that sexual immorality is an offense against God the Father (6:13–14), the Lord Jesus Christ (6:15–17), and the Holy Spirit (6:18–20).
-The last three verses bring tremendous encouragement about the resources God has given us to live a life of sexual purity.
+In the next eight verses, Paul argues that sexual immorality is an offense against Father God (vv.
+13–14), the Lord Jesus Christ (vv.
+15–17), and the Holy Spirit (vv.
+18–20).
+The last three verses bring tremendous encouragement about the resources God has given you to live a life of sexual purity.

 Sexual allurement is extremely enticing and powerful.
 Your drive and appetite for it promise nothing but pleasure and satisfaction; but rarely are the promises delivered.